mediassumani/SoccerU/docs/README.md

 ### Authentification
 SoccerU only allows authenticated and authorized users to make requests.
 * <a href="https://socceru-api.herokuapp.com/sign-up">Create an account</a>
-* Get the your UNIQUE generated token
+* Get your UNIQUE generated token
 * When making a request pass the token in the header.